SIC0RPS/Manual-Dataset-Builder/README.md

 -   Retry logic on save with file verification

--   Logs to `sicorps.log` with warning and error reporting
+-   Logs to `dataset.log` with warning and error reporting

 * * *